Santroller/Santroller/wiring_guides/guitar.md

    | Pi Pico (Recommended)         | GP18                             | GP19                             |
    | Pi Pico (Advanced, Channel 0) | GP0, GP4, GP8, GP12, GP16, GP20  | GP1, GP5, GP9, GP13, GP17, GP21  |
    | Pi Pico (Advanced, Channel 1) | GP2, GP6, GP10, GP14, GP18, GP26 | GP3, GP7, GP11, GP15, GP19, GP27 |

+3. Connect the Slider bar to the same SDA and SCL pins
+4. Connect VBUS and GND between the two Pi Picos.
+5. Connect the Slider bar to 3.3v and GND on the peripheral Pico.
+6. For the frets, if it is not labeled it is easiest to follow the traces between the fret contacts.
+The ground wire traces will connect to all of the fret contacts, whereas a fret trace will lead to a single fret contact.
+At the end of this guide, there are some images for known neck pinouts.
+If using the multimeter, test between the fret wire and the ground wire, and the multimeter should beep when the fret is pressed.
+7. Connect the common grounds to a ground pin on the peripheral Pico.
+8. Connect each fret to its own unused digital pin on the peripheral Pico.

    </details>